fluid-project/handbook.floeproject.org/src/documents/GraphicsAndMultimedia.md

    * For videos, audio, illustrations or graphics: provide a text synopsis.
    * For audio or video: a text transcript is useful.
    * For videos: user-selectable audio descriptions (not just captions) can enhance comprehension.
-   * <a class="link-external" href="http://www.idpf.org/epub/30/spec/epub30-publications.html#sec-fallback-processing-flow"> Content fallbacks</a>: allow content to be accessed if a particular reader can not interpret it. e.g. for a video element, a poster image and text can be a fallback.
+   * <a rel="nofollow" target="_blank" class="link-external" href="http://www.idpf.org/epub/30/spec/epub30-publications.html#sec-fallback-processing-flow"> Content fallbacks</a>: allow content to be accessed if a particular reader can not interpret it. e.g. for a video element, a poster image and text can be a fallback.
 * Media support and media format varies between reader platforms.
 Do not assume that if content is accessible on one platform that it will be accessible to everyone:
    * For video, it is recommended by the IDPF to use both H.264 and WebM video codecs.
    * For audio, EPUB 3 supports MP3 format.